Clinical Trial Participation

 Cedars-Sinai Los Angeles, California

-In cohort 1, the participants will receive single dose Obinutuzumab on day one following aggregated data up to 4 weeks after administration.
+In cohort 1, the participants will receive a single dose of Obinutuzumab on day one following aggregated data up to 4 weeks after administration.
 Cohort 2 will then proceed with Obinutuzumab administered on days 1 and 15.

-All tolerability and safety assessments are conducted at week 24 during desensitization period and the 28th week after transplantation.
+All tolerability and safety assessments are conducted at week 24 during the desensitization period and the 28th week after transplantation.
 All participants are monitored for at least 1 year after the last Obinutuzumab infusion.

 Medical University of South Carolina, Charleston

-The study will establish whether social skills paired with brain stimulation can help male teenagers learn how make and keep friends.
+The study will establish whether social skills paired with brain stimulation can help male teenagers learn how to make and keep friends.
 Brain stimulation has proven effective in some people.
 The study is a 14-week long program where participating boys will interact in small groups and be taught social skills.
 During the study duration, participants will receive both non-active (placebo) and active brain stimulation.
 MRI scans will be taken before and after to see if the brain stimulation and training made a difference in brain activity.

-Intellectual disability with a full scale IQ of less than 70
+Intellectual disability with a full-scale IQ of less than 70

 Not viable for MRI such as those with metallic implants in the head